Table of Contents

 Known Side Effects

-While semaglutide is effective in treating diabetes and obesity, it can have side effects.
-Some common side effects include:
+While semaglutide is beneficial, it can have side effects:

 Understanding Gallstones: Causes and Symptoms

-Gallstones are small, hard particles that form in the gallbladder.
-The gallbladder is a small organ under the liver that stores bile, a digestive fluid produced by the liver.
-There are two main types of gallstones: cholesterol stones and pigment stones.
+Gallstones are small, hard particles that form in the gallbladder, a small organ beneath the liver that stores bile, a digestive fluid.
+They come in two types: cholesterol stones and pigment stones.

 Types of Gallstones